-The Path of Dogs is divided into three Issues (chapters).
-The first is "Chickasaw County’s Spartan Band" which can be summarized as follows:
+The Path of Souls is divided into six issues (chapters).
+The fourth is "Chickasaw County’s Spartan Band" which can be summarized as follows:

 With Captain Michaels and Lima Company cut off, casualties mounting, and communications down, Val and Private Will Brannigan volunteer to attempt to slip through enemy lines and get to Battalion.
 But, once again, the Seam shifts and shudders and Fallujah gives way to Fredericksburg, Maryland, on the chilly morning of December 11, 1862.
 Little does Val know that Will has his own reasons for wanting to get away from the rest of his unit.
 Be that as it may, the full weight of the Federal artillery is about to rain hellfire on the quiet town and what follows promises to be ugly and brutal…

-As with each of the stories in the Path of Souls/Path of Dogs, we are introduced to a fictional character who is inserted into a very real historical context.
+As with each of the stories in the Path of Souls, we are introduced to a fictional character who is inserted into a very real historical context.

 In this case, we meet Will Brannigan, a sixteen year old Confederate soldier from Chickasaw County, Mississippi.
 Like most of the able-bodied men of his region, Will volunteered for the local militia at the outset of the War Between the States, on March 23, 1861, at Sparta, Mississippi (in Chickasaw County).
 His county’s unit was initially dubbed, The Spartan Band.
 In May 1861, the Spartans arrived in Corinth, Mississippi, where they were given the designation Company K and, along with other regional units, were formed into the 13th Mississippi Infantry.